CONFEST-2026/fmics/call-for-papers.md

 For all papers with experimental results, we strongly recommend providing reviewers with an artifact that they can use to reproduce results, e.g., via a paper website.

+Following FMICS tradition, the paper with the best contributions to Software Science and Technology will be honoured with the EASST ERCIM award.

 ### Keynote Speakers:
  - Julia Badger, NASA Johnson Space Center